Refugee and asylum seeking members

 - They are at a high risk of discrimination and other prejudice.
 Be mindful of the stresses they will be under.

 Refugees and asylum-seekers will have experienced a lot of disruption and can be quite vulnerable.
 They might have fled wars, seen or experienced abuse, been separated from loved ones and have difficult memories of leaving their home country.

-Be aware that that everyday discussions – for example about extended family, about early childhood or religious practices - may be upsetting and bring up difficult issues.
-Don’t probe for the reasons why they left their home country or ask about their route to the UK.
+For example, everyday discussions, for example about extended family, about early childhood or religious practices, may be upsetting and bring up difficult issues.
+Don’t probe for the reasons why they left their home country or ask about their route to the UK or their immigration status and also don't tell this to parents or give immigration advice.
 They might choose to share their story with you and with friends, but always be led by them and what they want to share.

 Children cope in different ways.
 Some might start to share their experiences with adults they trust, including leaders, or talk to girls in their unit.
 If you have a concern about a child always seek support from your commissioner or our safeguarding team.

-Many asylum-seekers will have limited or no English.
+Many asylum-seekers may have limited or no English.
 You should adapt your activities to include them as they pick up a new language: